-To build a business case with the least amount of detail possible, a situational analysis and financial justification.
+To build a business case with the least amount of detail possible, situational analysis and financial justification is required.

 The first step in writing a business case to justify the cost of an intelligent automation solution is to clearly identify and define the business problem that an intelligent automation system will address once deployed within the business.
 In this sense, it is the diagnosis of a business problem which the proposed technology will address.
 Using financial measures, state the current process and expose any problems or bottleneck opportunities.
 In addition, note which departments and/or divisions the current situation impacts and who stands to gain from any improvement.
 When describing the current situation, incorporate facts that have measurable financial components tied to them.

-Secondly you need to recommend an intelligent automation technology that is a solution to the business challenges.
+Secondly, you need to recommend an intelligent automation technology that is a solution to the business challenge.
 Describe the proposed solution and make sure that you remain on topic and succinct, it is important to reference one or more of the benefits described above.
 A good practice is to state end results rather than the intermediate returns.
 For example, if the proposal would reduce cost, in terms of labour hours, state how the time will translate into profit.
-Would the technology be used to decrease head count?
+Would the technology be used to decrease headcount?
 Would it be used to increase departmental output?
 You need to make it easy for the decision maker to see how the implementation of this technology can affect the bottom-line results.
 Finally, you will need to present a cost breakdown of the proposed solution and how long it will take to operationalise.

 Thirdly, you need to show that a sound evaluation was conducted by listing and describing the most obvious alternatives to the proposed solution, and stating why they are inferior options.